MadsZeneli/madszeneli/README.md

 ### Hi, I'm Mads 👋

-#####  I'm a Product Engineer with a passion for architecture, core manufacturing, and design systems.
+#####  I'm a Product Engineer with a passion for software architecture, core manufacturing, and design systems.

 ##### Organizations working with web development hires me to identify common denominators, distribute shared components, and create utility tools for their development teams.